 The school will listen and work with the young person, parents/carers and any multiagency partner required to ensure the safety and security of that young person.
-Concerns and actions must be recorded on recorded in the usual 'paper format 'and appropriate referrals made.
+Concerns and actions must be recorded on CPOMS/My Concern and appropriate referrals made.